Program Category: PhD Programs

-Research areas include Cancer and Disease Biology; Cell, Developmental and Stem Cell Biology; Evolution and Population Genetics; Genome Organization, Maintenance and Expression; Microbiology; Neuroscience; Chemical Biology, Biochemistry, Structural Biology and Biophysics; Computational and Systems Biology.
+Research areas include Cancer and Disease Biology; Cell, Developmental and Stem Cell Biology; Evolutionary Biology, Comparative Genomics and Population Genetics; Genome Organization, Maintenance and Expression; Genomics, Computational and Systems Biology; Microbiology; Neuroscience; Structural Biology, Biophysics, Chemical Biology and Biochemistry.

 Columbia University Irving Medical Center (CUIMC) also hosts PhD programs in the biomedical sciences, which can be explored here.